Shawnarun/ABC_Institute_Management_System/README.md

 <br>

 <h3><b>Objectives</b><br></h3>
-o Can be saved, updated, deleted a student. o Load all the students with the pagination option o Can be searched a student by Student Id. o Can be saved, updated, deleted a Program. o Load all the programs with the pagination option. o Can be searched a program with the Program Id. o Register a student with a Particular program.
+o Can be saved, updated, deleted a student. <br>
+o Load all the students with the pagination option<br>
+o Can be searched a student by Student Id.<br>
+o Can be saved, updated, deleted a Program. <br>
+o Load all the programs with the pagination option.<br>
+o Can be searched a program with the Program Id.<br>
+o Register a student with a Particular program.<br>
 <br>

 <h3>API URLs <br></h3>